A Systematic Survey on Large Language Models for Algorithm Design: Methodology

-\begin{itemize} \item \textbf{Stage I Data Extraction and Collection:} We collect the related papers through Google Scholar, Web of Science, and Scopus.
+\item \textbf{Stage I Data Extraction and Collection:} We collect the related papers through Google Scholar, Web of Science, and Scopus.
 The logic of our search is the title must include any combinations of at least one of the following two groups of words {``LLM'', ``LLMs'', ``Large Language Model'', ``Large Language Models''} and {``Algorithm'', ``Heuristic'', ``Search'', ``Optimization'', ``Optimizer'', ``Design'', ``Function''} (e.g., LLM and optimization, LLMs and algorithm).
-After removing duplicated papers, we ended up with 850 papers as of July 1, 2024. \item \textbf{Stage II Abstract Scanning:} We check the title and abstract of each paper to efficiently exclude irrelevant papers.
-The criteria used for exclusion include these papers that are not in English, not for algorithm design and not using large language models.
-After scanning, 260 papers are remaining. \item \textbf{Stage III Full Scanning:} We thoroughly review each manuscript to exclude papers lacking relevant content.
-After scanning, there are 160 papers left. \item \textbf{Stage IV Supplementation:} We append some related works manually according to our past knowledge in this field to avoid missing any important contributions.
-After integrating the additional papers, we got 180+ papers in the end. \end{itemize}

-We will first present an overview of the LLM4AD paper list and then present a taxonomy to systematically review the progress.
-In addition to the organized list of papers, we also incorporate some important publications released after July 1, 2024.
+After removing duplicate papers, we ended up with around 3,000 papers as of October 1, 2025.